Pooran-Dewari/parse_single_cell_analysis/05_downstream_analysis_2025/README.md

 **Until now:** Single-nucleus Parse datasets were mapped to C gigas genome using starsolo.
 We will be using EM matrix output files for downstream analysis.

-# 1: Prepare files for seurat
+# 1: Prepare files for seurat and create seurat object for each sub-lib
 ## 1a: Directory structure of starsolo outputs
 tree -d -L 1 /exports/cmvm/eddie/eb/groups/bean_grp/Pooran/gigas_star_strict
 ├── a1_resultsSolo.out